breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <a href="https://structurizr.com/"><img align="center" width="45%" src="https://raw.githubusercontent.com/cecuesta/structurizr-java/master/docs/images/graphviz-spring-petclinic-components.png"/></a>
 </center>

 This Spring, I took a fascinating [seminar on Graph Representation Learning](https://cs.mcgill.ca/~wlh/comp766/index.html).
 A lot of delightful graph theory had been worked out over the preceding decade.
 [PageRank](https://en.wikipedia.org/wiki/PageRank) turned into power iteration.
-People made lots of interesting connections to linear algebra, including Weisfeiler-Lehman graph kernels, graph Laplacians and spectral graph theory.
+People made lots of interesting connections to linear algebra, including Weisfeiler-Lehman graph kernels, graph Laplacians, Krylov methods, and spectral graph theory.
 There are some elegant mathematics for representing graphs, and choosing the right representation can be very powerful.
 More on that later.

 # What are graphs?